prebid/prebid-server-java/docs/developers/code-style.md

 #### Tests granularity

 Unit tests should be as granular as possible.
+Try to split unit tests into smaller ones until this is impossible to do.

 ```
 // bad